Napa County, CA · Court Filing Fee Lookup

 Q: Is e-filing available at the Napa County Superior Court in Napa?

-A: E-filing is likely available for many case types at the Napa County Superior Court in Napa, given Napa County's size as the 34th largest of California's 58 jurisdictions.
+A: E-filing is likely available for many case types at the Napa County Superior Court in Napa.
 Confirm with the clerk whether e-filing is available, mandatory, or optional for your specific case type.

 Q: How do court fees in Napa County compare to other California counties?

 A: All California counties pay the same state statutory base fees, but local surcharges vary.
-Napa County's local surcharges are typical for a mid-sized California jurisdiction.
+As a high-volume jurisdiction, Napa County may assess higher local surcharges than smaller counties.
 Contact the Napa County Superior Court in Napa for the exact current total.

 What people say